timoshuk/bogdan-shop/README.md

 # bogdan-shop

-## Сайт магазину що торгує сантехнікою
+## Website of a store selling plumbing

 The site was created for advertising in **Google AdS**